-An exception may be granted after consultation with the City Manager, Director of Public Works, Director of Transportation, and Director of Planning & Development concludes the application of the Complete Streets Policy is excessively disproportionate to the need or probable use.
+An exception for the above conditions may be granted after consultation with the City Manager, Director of Public Works, Director of Transportation, and Director of Planning & Development concludes the application of the Complete Streets Policy is excessively disproportionate to the need or probable use.
 Exceptions shall be included as supporting documentation for a project.
 All exceptions shall be clearly explained and available on the City's website.

-If the Public Works Director recommends that the exception be granted, then the Director shall request approval by the City Council through an agenda item at a regularly scheduled City Council meeting.
+Exceptions for the following conditions shall require approval by the City Council through an agenda item at a regularly scheduled City Council meeting.
 The staff report shall clearly describe the proposed improvement project, the estimated cost and the justification for approving the exception to a particular complete streets component.